FAQ

 -

-Students who test positive for COVID-19 (via PCR or antigen test), regardless of whether they have symptoms, should follow the advice provided from the CDC calculator, inform their campus Student Health office or Residence Life office of positive test results if they live in campus housing, upload their test results to https://rtr.ipo.rutgers.edu/questionnaire, and follow up with their personal physician/urgent care.
+Students who test positive for COVID-19 regardless of whether they have symptoms, should follow the advice provided from the CDC calculator, and follow up with their personal physician/urgent care.
 Students living on campus in university housing are urged to return home for isolation whenever possible.

 Rutgers Student Health offices by location: